Applications now open for the IPART Graduate Program 2022.

 “I have been part of the graduate program for just over five weeks now, and so far every day has brought with it a combination of new and exciting challenges, opportunities, and chances to learn.
 Work in the ESS team is both varied and engaging, and the combination of structured training and one-on-one sessions with a number of different team members has enabled me to very quickly increase my skillset and meet any challenges I face head on.
 Whilst work in the ESS team is often complex it is also highly rewarding, and IPART’s welcoming nature combined with the support of the buddy and mentor system have made my time here so far an incredible experience.” - Callum, Bachelor of Engineering (Honours)/Arts (Renewable Energy Engineering), UNSW

-The application process will be undertaken in two stages.
-The first requirement is for applicants to submit a resume and cover letter and answer two relevant questions.
-The second stage will include an interview where applicants will be required to complete additional capability assessments.
+The application process will be undertaken in three stages.
+The first stage is for applicants to submit a resume and cover letter as per the Application Requirements.
+The second and third stages will include an interview and applicants will be required to complete additional capability assessments.

-Offers will be made to successful applicants before the end of November 2021, for the positions to start in February 2022.
+Offers will be made to successful applicants in December, for the positions to start in February the following year.

 Key recruitment dates for the 2022 program